As you’ve likely read on this blog, I learned to ride a bike as a full grown human. So I’m pretty excited to use my new skills whenever I can.

 When we actually got to Bogota and sorted out our plans we weren’t able to join the larger group tour because of scheduling issues.
 Mike Caeser, the head of the operation offered to take just the two of us on a two-hour bike journey around the chaotic capital.
 We were stoked.

 Mike himself is a worthy of a description.
 A displaced California native, he landed in Bogota after a years of hopping around South America as a journalist.
 He showed up for our ride in an outfit that it looked like he’d been wearing without reprieve for the last month.
 He had a boat hat under his untied helmet.
-I liked him, but I wanted to hose the dirt off of him.
+I liked him.

 Anyway, we mounted old Trek bikes and followed Mike without any explanation down the skinny roads of Candelaria (the touristy part of Bogota) and out into the main thoroughfare of the city.